brootaylor/brootaylor-v3/src/_content/pages/about.md

 From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API, optimising a JavaScript bundler, as well as streamlining build and deployment processes to help improve frontend development efficiency.

 I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to be fairly tech-agnostic.
-Choosing the *right* tool for the job seems to be a better approach than using a framework for the sake of it. {.call-out}
+Choosing the *right* tool for the job seems to be a better approach than using a framework for the sake of it.

-Don't get me wrong, JavaScript frameworks certainly have their place and I think they can be wonderfully powerful tools when we keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
-At the moment I'm not sure we're getting that balance quite right.

 ---